intermine/CDN/README.md

 We will react accordingly to the communities response and if positive, negotiate with [CloudFlare.com](http://cloudflare.com) to send the repository live.

+Please contribute if you find that a un-missable library is missing.

 ## Fork Instructions
 Normalize.css has been added to the repository as an example for anyone wanting to add their own or suggested CSS snippets.